 Capital program revenues are amounts due to the Center from the Commonwealth for related capital program expenditures by grantees of the Center.
 Capital program grantees submit requests for reimbursement to the Center after funds have been expended.
-The Center then bills the Commonwealth for these grantee expenses and recognizes the corresponding revenue.
+The Center recognizes the capital program revenue when related capital expenses are incurred.